nikoloza/scratch/README.md

 Scratch Framework
 =========

-Scratch is new easy way to start project from a scratch.
-It's powerful, usable and lightweight LESS and jQuery framework for developers who love simple and clean code.
+Scratch shows you best way how you can represent your content in HTML.
+It's boilerplate using LESS and jQuery.

+It has semantic code and file structure which helps you write beautiful code.